Gynohierophobia

 Confused?
 Did you read the story again to check that the driver was the boy's father?
 So how could the boy be the surgeon's son?

 Well of course, the surgeon must have been the boy's mother.
-Yet as humans, our brains are programmed with an ancient and unconscious bias that too often leads to prejudice.
+Yet as humans, our brains are programmed with an ancient and unconscious bias that too often leads to prejudice - in this case presuming that the surgeon was male.

-It was not until 1827 that the existence of the female egg was discovered and only in the 20th century that ovulation was understood.
+It wasn't until 1827 that the existence of the female egg was discovered and only in the 20th century that we began to understand ovulation.
 Moses lived a bit before this time, and if God had mentioned these biological facts to Moses, somehow the message was not passed down the line.
 The understanding of the male and female roles has changed dramatically in the past two centuries.

 We now know that females have ovum*, confirming the fact that both male and female contribute equally in conceiving a child.
 Menstruation is necessary for procreation - it is not, as was assumed, an indication of uncleanliness.
 Neither has it anything to do with the moon.
 Today, clinging to the superiority/inferiority concept is silly, but secular society and the religions of Christianity, Islam, Judaism, Hinduism, etc., still harbour some old prejudices.

-More enlightened secular society has responded by starting to remove sex discrimination in employment, voting rights, property ownership and many other areas.
-To date only 3% of Nobel laureates have been women but science and education is catching up.
+Enlightened secular society has started to remove sex discrimination in employment, voting rights, property ownership and many other areas.
+A long way yet to go - to date only 3% of Nobel laureates have been women, but science and education is catching up.

 In Christianity, Protestants and Anglicans are moving forward but generally the Church lags.
-Whilst some denominations have had female priests and ministers for many decades, the major conservative Protestant, Catholic and Eastern Orthodox denominations, whilst acknowledging that so far there has been no obvious divine retribution, still say "Never!"
+Whilst some denominations have had female priests and ministers for many decades, the major conservative Protestant, Catholic and Eastern Orthodox denominations, whilst acknowledging that so far there's been no obvious divine retribution, still say "Never!"

-In time, the whole Church will recognise that the sense of calling from God should be the prime requirement for ordination, and that a person's sex and gender have no importance whatsoever.
+In time, the whole Church will recognise that the sense of calling from God should be the prime requirement for ordination, and that a person's sex, gender, typical or atypical chromosome make-up, have no importance whatsoever.

 Timothy (1 Tim.
 2) says quite unequivocally "No women!" and Tertullian (c.
 160 – c.
 225 AD), often dubbed founder of Latin Christianity and Western theology, said it was impudent for "women to teach, to dispute, to exorcise, and even to baptize!" (see Antiquities of the Christian Church; Ch.
 III; 12.
 Deaconesses